 - Is it pale, or dark yellow, or another color?

 The urine sample is examined under a microscope to:

 - Check if there are any cells, urine crystals,

 urinary casts, mucus, and other substances.

 - Identify any bacteria or other germs.

-CHEMICAL APPEARANCE (
+CHEMICAL TESTS (

 - A special strip (dipstick) is used to test for substances in the urine sample.
 The strip has pads of chemicals that change color when they come in contact with substances of interest.